 A plan is a tool.
 At the beginning of the project it describes how you are going to get from point A to point B. During the project it helps you measure how far you are from point B, and helps you get back on course if you accidentally end up at point C. And when you get to point B it tells you how well you did.

 (Pssst.
 Can you tell I love project management…every personality and career placement test I’ve ever taken says I should be one, and I was for over 7 years.
-All that to say, I know a thing or two about making a plan and I am sharing the nitty-gritty but necessary stuff, like how to make a schedule and budget in The Easy Way to Prioritize and Plan Your Home Projects, so you can stay on time and under budget…and get more done.)
+All that to say, I know a thing or two about making a plan and I am sharing the nitty-gritty but necessary stuff, like how to make a schedule and budget in Project Home, so you can stay on time and under budget…and get more done.)

 8. Share Your Plan